 The gift-giving tradition during Hanukkah adds joy to this festive celebration.
 Whether you want to spoil your pet with eight presents — including treats, leashes, or toys — or have them give back by delivering eight gifts to others, there are multiple ways to involve your furry friend in this heartwarming activity.
 While one or two presents can be just as meaningful, including your pet in the Hanukkah gift-giving tradition adds a special touch to the festivities.

 Need some inspiration?
-Consider perusing our guide on the top dog toys.
+Consider perusing our guide on the top dog toys and gifts.
 You also can pour a little extra love into homemade dog treats, beautifully decorated for the holiday.

 Spin the dreidel is the most popular game during Hanukkah.
 You can easily get your pup involved by adding dog-friendly toys to the pot and spinning on their behalf.
 You might also get a laugh from watching your dog chase a spinning dreidel and deciding when it stops.
 Of course, ensure the dreidel is large enough to not pose a choking hazard.